rexali/edu_africa_task/README.md

 POST '/auth/register'

-- Sends a post request to register a client or an admin
+- Sends a post request to register a user or an user

 - Request Headers: